It’s more fun in the Philippines. But what if the grass really is greener on the other side?

 9. Learning the Local Language

-Learning a new language isn’t a problem if you’ll move to the USA, Canada, Australia, New Zealand, or Singapore.
-You won’t have to worry about communicating with people and even simple things like reading signs and directions because almost everyone can speak English.
+Learning a new language isn’t a problem if you’ll move to the U.S., Canada, Australia, New Zealand, or Singapore.
+You won’t have to worry about communicating with people and even simple things like reading signs and directions because almost everyone speaks English.

-Regardless of why you want to build life anew in another country, migration is a major life-changing decision that you have to give a careful thought (plus tons of research!) before you set foot in a foreign land.
+Regardless of why you want to build life anew in another country, migration is a major life-changing decision.
+Give it a lot of careful thought (plus tons of research on the best country to migrate for Filipino citizens!) before you set foot in a foreign land.